onicolini/zero-shot_knowledge_transfer/README.md

  - Basic_experiments: contrains the code to run the six experiments on the CIFAR10 of the paper, with in the folder trained_students the resulting students, to use them for the transition curves
 - Advanced_experiments: contrains the code to run the advanced experiments (different betas ecc..) on the CIFAR10, with in the folder trained_students the resulting students, to use them for the transition curves
  - Other_dataset_experiments: contains the code to another WideResNet that accepts as input one channel images for MINST(and FashionMNIST), and also a generator that creates one channel images for MNIST (and FashionMNIST), then the code to train teachers on MNIST, FashionMNIST, SVHN and CIFAR100, the trained teachers and the code to run a zero-shot on each of these teachers.
 All the resulting students (and generators) are saved in the folder trained_students, to use them for the transition curves
+ - Transition curves: with the code for the transition curves

 Due to the fact that we have saved all the pretrained models, both ours and from the authors, the Github folder is quite heavy.